cutie-shell/cutie-shell/README.md

 ## Building and Running

-Firstly, copy `com.github.CutiePiShellCommunityProject.SettingsDaemon.conf` over to `/usr/share/dbus-1/system.d/com.github.CutiePiShellCommunityProject.SettingsDaemon.conf`.
-After copying, you need to reboot your device.
+Firstly, copy `com.github.CutiePiShellCommunityProject.SettingsDaemon.conf` over to `/usr/share/dbus-1/system.d/com.github.CutiePiShellCommunityProject.SettingsDaemon.conf` and `logind.conf.d/10-cutie.conf` to `/etc/systemd/logind.conf.d/10-cutie.conf`.
+You may have to create the `logind.conf.d` directory.
+After copying the files, you need to reboot your device.

 Then, build the settings daemon and run it as root: